 - 1. Attendance is expected, not suggested.
 Excessive absence will hurt your performance and ability to pass this class.
-Excessive absence is 2 or more classes.
+Excessive absence is more than 1 class.
 If for some reason you are not able to attend class, please e-mail the instructor or call Midstate and leave a message for the instructor. - 2.
 Students are expected to be on time.
 If a student must arrive late or leave during class, do so quietly and as unobtrusively as possible.
+Arriving late and leaving early will incur a 5 point deduction from the weekly attendance grade.